lican81/memNN/README.md

 This code is partly to support the LSTM experiment in the submitted manuscript:

-Li, C. et al, Long short-term memory networks in memristor crossbars, preprint available at: https://arxiv.org/abs/1805.11801
+Li, C. et al, Long short-term memory networks in memristor crossbars, under revision, preprint available at: https://arxiv.org/abs/1805.11801

 # SYSTEM REQUIREMENT
 The codes have been tested on the following operation system, but they should support other OS.